 Let’s get back to talking about slowing down…instead of speeding up…

 Another part of slowing down has been adding a little spin to the meals I prepare.

-In today's post, I cooked the creamy, vegan, Three Bean Curry you see here and instead of cooking the rice to go with it, I opted to heat up a packet of ready-to-serve rice.
+In today’s post, I cooked the creamy, vegan, Easy Three Bean Curry you see here and instead of cooking the rice to go with it, I opted to heat up a packet of ready-to-serve rice.

-Easy Tips To Make This Easy Three Bean Curry:
+Tips To Make This Vegan Curry:

-• I used canned chickpeas, kidney beans and black beans, but feel free to use your favorite variety of beans.
+• I used canned chickpeas, kidney beans, and black beans, but feel free to use your favorite variety of beans.

 Also, if you chose to use dried beans, then make sure you rinse them, soak them and cook them until soft.
 Using dried beans will also add more time overall to how quickly you can have dinner on the table.

 • I used coconut cream to make this curry luxuriously creamy, but, feel free to use half the amount of coconut milk and replace the other half with vegetable stock to make this less thick and creamy.

 I have to add that I have found that not all canned coconut milk is the same.
 Some canned varieties are just more pulpy than others.

 Unfortunately, these pulpy ones are just not great for a super creamy texture to a curry.
 After going through several varieties, my favorite that is consistently creamy is Chaokoh Coconut Milk ~ by the way, this is an Amazon affiliate link.